qmk/qmk_firmware/docs/flashing.md

 ## USBasploader

 USBasploader is a bootloader developed by matrixstorm.
-It is used in some atmega328p or similar devices which only function using the VUSB.
+It is used in some non-USB AVR chips such as the ATmega328P, which run V-USB.

 To ensure compatibility with the USBasploader bootloader, make sure this block is present your `rules.mk`: